cool-mist/DjiscordCMD/README.md

 # DjiscordCMD
-Rapidly develop Discord bot responding to text commands in the channel using JAVA
+Rapidly develop Discord bot responding to text commands in the channel using JAVA.
+This project internally uses [JDA](https://github.com/DV8FromTheWorld/JDA)

 ## Adding dependency (Maven)
 Clone the project and do `mvn clean install`, Afterwards, add the following dependency in your pom.xml